Private health care licences

 - coaching and training

 You can apply for a health care licence for your business through the National Supervisory Authority for Welfare and Health’s website.
 You need a Suomi.fi-identification to log in.
+If you are applying for a sole trader’s business identity code, choose business identity code and related authorisation in the electronic customer service.

 If your business only operates in one region, your application will be processed by the competent Regional State Administrative Agency.
 If your business operates in multiple regions, the National Supervisory Authority for Welfare and Health processes the application.